nytimes/text-balancer/README.md

 https://www.npmjs.com/package/text-balancer

-We use bramstein's Font Face Observer to check when our fonts have loaded: https://github.com/bramstein/fontfaceobserver We run our text-balancer once this has happened.
+We use bramstein's Font Face Observer to check when our fonts have loaded: https://github.com/bramstein/fontfaceobserver

+We run our text-balancer once our fonts load.

 ### How to run it